Oil Cleansing Method – Say No to Chemicals!

 Acne sufferers who use salicylic acid for the treatment of their skin conditions are more often to experience overdrying, swelling, an imbalance in skin oil production, sensitivity to sunlight, and irritation.
 Therefore, using salicylic acid for acne relief may provide short-term comfort only to backfire later.
 Anyone who’s ever had acne knows that the condition is irritating enough, so why would we want to attempt a solution that could cause further considerable irritation?

 Another problem is that the ingredient is added to many other products besides those used for facial cleansing (body wash, moisturizers, etc.) meaning that there’s a greater chance of being exposed to it through multiple channels.
-Over time, this can lead to the thinning of skin, skin sensitization, and more noticeable fine lines and wrinkles.
+Over time, this can lead to the thinning of the skin, skin sensitization, and more noticeable fine lines and wrinkles.
 If our skin could shout at us, it might just exclaim “Please stop!”.

 4. – Benzoyl Peroxide